Abu-ZaydAbdullah/KeepMeFocused/README.md

 ## Found any Bugs/Want to Contribute

-If you find any bugs or simply want to contribute please submit a pull request.
+If you find any bugs or simply want to contribute please submit a pull request or report an issue.